BestTimesToVisit.com Logo

 What is the best time of year to visit Tehran for pleasant weather and fewer crowds?

 Spring (April-May) and autumn (September-October) offer the most comfortable temperatures in Tehran, with crisp air and sunny skies.
-You'll find fewer crowds than during the peak summer or winter months, making it ideal for sightseeing and exploring.
-However, be aware that these shoulder seasons can still see some rain showers.
+You'll find fewer crowds than during the peak summer months, and the city's many parks and gardens are at their most beautiful.
+Avoid the hot, dry summers and the cold, sometimes snowy winters.

 What are some essential cultural customs I should be aware of when visiting Tehran?